 Jessica spent several years after college working in Washington D.C. for a crisis management firm before returning to attend law and business school at the University of Alabama.
 She graduated in 2006 after earning both a law degree and a masters degree in business administration.
 Jessica’s fight for the little guy began in law school where she received the highest public service award, Order of the Samaritan, in recognition of her time spent volunteering legal services to the community.
 She was the president of the Public Interest Institute and worked part time for Legal Aid Society representing abused and neglected children.

 Jessica began her legal career (after passing the bar exam while nine months pregnant) working as a clerk for the Honorable Robert S. Vance, Jr. in the Jefferson County Circuit Court.
 She then went to work for Legal Services of Alabama where she represented families dealing with the devastating impact of the foreclosure crisis.
 Jessica’s experience at Legal Services of Alabama convinced her that the voices of too many people go unheard and those with no legal expertise often find the process intimidating.
 Jessica now devotes her career to fighting for those who deserve to have their voice heard.
 Jessica gives back with Pro Bono work through the Birmingham Volunteer Lawyers Program.

 Jessica is active in both the legal community and Birmingham community at large.
-She currently serves on the board of Space One Eleven, a visual arts organization in downtown Birmingham that offers arts education to area youth.
-Jessica’s oldest daughter cultivates her own talent at Space One Eleven.
-Jessica also serves on the Board of Directors of Creative Montessori and coaches her middle daughter’s U-6 YMCA soccer team.
+She currently serves as the President of the Board of Directors of Creative Montessori and coaches her middle daughter’s basketball team.
 Jessica and her husband spend their precious free time working the hardest job of all: parenting.